 Joining these services up in a unitary system will provide more efficient service delivery for our residents and businesses, with considerable opportunities to develop and transform services to improve outcomes and increase value for money.

-The plans also include joining up frontline NHS and council services for residents and creating a Children’s Service Trust that will act on behalf of the two new unitary councils to provide vital services for youngsters countywide.
+The plans also include creating a Children’s Service Trust that will act on behalf of the two new unitary councils to provide vital services for youngsters countywide.

 What are the next steps?

 Following the postponement of elections this May for the new unitary councils due to the Covid-19 pandemic – the response to which is a top priority for all councils in the county – an alternative approach and new legislation has been made by the Government to enable the creation of the new authorities next year as planned.

 In May 2020 two North and West Shadow authorities will be set up to lead the preparations for creating the two unitary councils.
 Instead of being made up of newly elected councillors, they will combine the membership of the existing district, borough and county councils.

 The elections to the new unitary councils will then place on 6 May 2021.